SJTU-PLV/nominal-compcert-popl22-artifact/README.md

 1. The nominal memory model is a natural extension of the block-based memory model.
 It enables flexible formalization of block ids and eliminates global assumptions on memory space.
-These claims are justified by the general realization of nominal memory model in Nominal CompCert.
+These claims are justified by the realization of nominal memory model in Nominal CompCert.

 2. Nominal CompCert is an extension with the full compilation chain of CompCert verified and a general framework for verified compilation